aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.facades/viewerpreference/hidewindowui/_index.md

 ---
 ## ViewerPreference.HideWindowUI field

-A flag specifying whether to hide user interface elements in the document�s window (such as scroll bars and navigation controls), leaving only the document�s contents displayed.
+A flag specifying whether to hide user interface elements in the document's window (such as scroll bars and navigation controls), leaving only the document's contents displayed.

 ```csharp
 public const int HideWindowUI;